eugkik/Project1/Final_Summary.md

 ### Main Findings for Queston 3

-1.No correlation that countries near the equator perform better in the summer olympics.
+1. No correlation that countries near the equator perform better in the summer olympics.
 Small correlation towards the opposite.
 2. While winter data has a slighlty stronger correlation between Gold % and latitude, the correlation is still fairly week.
-3. Overall, the correlation between latitude and gold % isn't strong and there are probably other varaibles at play such as population size, economic status of country, and investment in the atheletes.
+3. Overall, the correlation between latitude and Gold % isn't strong and there are probably other varaibles at play such as population size, economic status of country, and investment in the atheletes.